daholou/cra-forge-ts/README.md

 2. Run `yarn install`.

 ---
-3.Run the auto-installer script with `yarn run auto-installer`.
+3. Run the auto-installer script with `yarn run auto-installer`.
 Keep in mind that you need to have `node` and `git` installed for the script to function properly.